marcduiker/marcduiker.github.io/_posts/2020-05-12-serverlessdays-amsterdam-post-mortem.md

 ### 8:45

 Our keynote speaker, Ant Stanley, joined the group call.
 We three had a nice and relaxed chat while I was setting up the sources in OBS.
 Ant was going to give his session live, so we needed to make sure screen sharing was working.
 I added his webcam feed to the screen sharing scene so the audience could see his face during his session (more on this later).
 Lian quickly asked Ant for a fun fact she could use for his intro.

 ### 8:50

 I started the 10 min countdown timer and started streaming.
 We were streaming simultaneously to YouTube, Twitch, and Periscope (using Restream).
 There were already some people waiting on YouTube, amazing!

 ### 9:00

 Just before 9:00, I started counting down out loud so Lian would know when the exact moment of go-live would be.
-As soon as the timer reached 0:00, I switched to the scene with webcam feeds of Lian and me, and we are LIVE 🎉.
+As soon as the timer reached 0:00, I switched to the scene with webcam feeds of Lian and me, and we are [LIVE](https://www.youtube.com/watch?v=cqaewpYtYTA&t=595s) 🎉.
 Lian did most of the intro work here, as agreed upfront, and she did great!
 There was an issue with Lian her webcam feed, unfortunately.
 The entire frame was resizing now and then.
 The resizing kept on occurring during the whole day and also happened to a few others.
 I don't know the cause yet, could be Skype, NDI Tools, or the OBS plugin.
-I was quite distracted by this and tried to rescale the webcam source wh- enever this happened, it felt like a continuous battle 😟.
+I was quite distracted by this and tried to rescale the webcam source whenever this happened, it felt like a continuous battle 😟.

 - Issue 1: Uncontrolled resizing of webcam/NDI source.
 - Solution: unknown

 ### 9:15

-Ant started his session, and I switched to the scene with his shared screen and his webcam feed.
+Ant started his keynote session, and I switched to the scene with his shared screen and his webcam feed.
 It became apparent quickly that there was not a single good spot for this small webcam inside the shared screen feed since Ant's slides were ever-changing.
 I moved his webcam feed around during this presentation, which must have looked hilarious to the audience 😂.

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2020/05/12/08-ant.jpg" alt="Ant being moved from right to left during his presentation.">